pyrddlgym-project/pyRDDLGym/docs/rddlrepo.rst

-Loading Environments in pyRDDLGym
+Loading an Environment in pyRDDLGym
 ---------

-In the introduction to pyRDDLGym, we already presented the standard way to load an environment:
+In the introduction to pyRDDLGym, we presented the recommended way to load an environment:

 .. code-block:: python

     import pyRDDLGym
     env = pyRDDLGym.make("EarthObservation_ippc2018", "1")

-This can also be done directly using rddlrepository:
+This can also be done explicitly using rddlrepository:

 .. code-block:: python